Southill, Bedfordshire

 Its eastern fields are on the plain of the River Ivel; its west is hilly.
 The village centre is located in a close cluster.

 The principal residence, Southill Park, was one of at least four manors, and was for three generations the home of the local branch of the landed Byng family, the Viscounts Torrington, Navy admirals, by whom it was sold at the end of the 18th century to industrialist Samuel Whitbread.
-Admiral John Byng is buried in All Saints Church, which is a 14th and 15th century church embellished in 1814.
+Admiral John Byng is buried in All Saints Church, which is a 14th- and 15th-century church embellished in 1814.

 Geography

-Southill lies about 3 mi south-west of Biggleswade, 21 mi south-west of Cambridge and 40 mi north of London.
+Southill lies about 3 mi southwest of Biggleswade, 21 mi southwest of Cambridge and 40 mi north of London.